 How Luxury Retail is Taking Ecommerce and Online Marketplaces By Storm

-Luxury retail is often thought of as the sector most immune to digitization.
+Luxury retail is often thought of as the sector that is most immune to digitization.
 Intuitively, there seems to be some truth to that.

-If a consumer is paying $5,000 for a dress, she will be more likely to want to go into a store and actually see, feel, and try on the item than she would if she were buying a $60 item.
-Not only can she better confirm she’s buying the perfect item, something that’s all the more important when the price tag is higher, but there’s also something special about the experience of luxury retail shopping that seemingly cannot be replicated.
-As a recent Crain’sarticle put it, “luxury goods shoppers will always want to feel the cashmere, heft the Rolex and bask in the blandishments of fawning sales clerks.”
+If a consumer is paying $5,000 for a dress, she will be more likely to want to go into a store and actually see, feel, and try on the item than she would if she were buying a $60 piece.
+Not only can she better determine she is buying the perfect product, something that’s all the more important when the price tag is higher, but there’s also something special about the experience of luxury retail shopping that seemingly cannot be replicated.
+As a recent Crain’s article put it, “luxury goods shoppers will always want to feel the cashmere, heft the Rolex and bask in the blandishments of fawning sales clerks.”
 In addition, shopping online could diminish the exclusivity that luxury shoppers might otherwise enjoy offline.
 The internet is the great democratizer of all information, including commerce—knowing that a million other people are looking at the same site might make the merchandise seem less special and “luxurious.”

-The evidence is everywhere though, not just in consultants’ reports on ecommerce figures.
+The evidence for this luxury ecommerce phenomenon is everywhere though, not just in consultants’ reports on ecommerce figures.
 Consumers around the world are increasingly “trading up” to more expensive options (both online and offline), and while ecommerce sales numbers keep improving and taking more of those luxury sales, brick-and-mortar is going the other way.
-Storefront closures haverisen over 200% YOY in 2017, and of the companies that have actually opened stores this year, the vast majority are lower-end retailers like Dollar General and Dollar Tree.
+Storefront closures have risen over 200 percent YOY in 2017, and of the companies that have actually opened stores this year, the vast majority are lower-end retailers like Dollar General and Dollar Tree.
 Traditional brick-and-mortar hot spots for luxury retail, such as SoHo and other trendy neighborhoods in Manhattan, are seeing increasing vacancies where high-end stores once stood.
 In other words, people are buying higher-priced goods, and they’re doing it online far more often than ever before.

 So, with digital growing and physical stores losing popularity, where specifically is all this online luxury shopping taking place?

 For one, most brands today, whether they offer discount or high-end goods, have at least some ecommerce capabilities on their site where visitors can buy and ship items directly to their homes or perhaps to a nearby brick-and-mortar for pick-up.
 In addition to that, however, the last few years have seen tremendous growth in luxury retail online marketplaces.
 Retailers like Farfetch, Yoox Net-A-Porter, Moda Operandi, LVMH’s 24 Sevres, MyTheresa.net, and Maisonette are leading this trend, moving thousands of SKUs and receiving millions of website visitors every day.
-Yoox Net-A-Porter Group, which operates websites Net-A-Porter, Mr Porter, Yoox, and The Outnet, has been especially successful with its online luxury marketplace model recently, having reported an increase in net revenue of 18% YOY in 2016 (to about €1.9 billion) and an expected increase of 17%-20% in 2017.
+Yoox Net-A-Porter Group, which operates websites Net-A-Porter, Mr. Porter, Yoox, and The Outnet, has been especially successful with its online luxury marketplace model recently, having reported an increase in net revenue of 18 percent YOY in 2016 (to about €1.9 billion) and an expected increase of 17 to 20 percent in 2017.